johnewart/dapr-proposal-process/guides/api-design.md

 * Expected performance data must be added to documentation

 For **building blocks** to progress, the following must also be true:

+Similar to the previous phase change, a _new_ building block progressing to Stable must have all the APIs of that building block ready to progress to stable phase as well.

 * E2E tests must exercise _at least two different implementations_ of the building block's API
 * Conformance tests testing both positive and negative cases must be defined